Life Lines

 Chemical Burn to Eyes Treatment

-1. Wash chemical away
+1. Wash the chemical away

-2. Use towel to wipe up water as it runs down the face, especially if it is a corrosive chemical.
+2. Use a towel to wipe up water as it runs down the face, especially if it is a corrosive chemical.

-3. Keep using water until burning stops
+3. Keep using water until the burning stops

 4. Cover both eyes to limit movement

-5. Call 999/112 if child goes into shock or the burn is severe.
+5. Call 999/112 if the child goes into shock or the burn is severe.

 General Treatment For Burns